Support for Researchers

 Our colleagues at Northern Care Alliance Library and Knowledge Service have produced a very useful set of Systematic Review FAQs which can help you to decide whether a systematic review is right for your research project, and allow you to begin planning the process.

-These resources may also help you to understand more about the process of a systematic review:
+These resources may also help you to understand more about the process of a systematic review and to find the tools that can help you:

 For more information on different types of review and determining what methodology is right for your project: